 If you experience any of these symptoms, you should make an appointment with your eye doctor.
 If your symptoms include a sudden change in vision, sudden eye pain or a sudden headache, you should contact your doctor immediately.

 Once a cataract has developed, there is no cure except to have it surgically removed.
-With a routine, outpatient surgical procedure in Lansing, Dr. Rosenbaum can remove the cataract using a small incision.
+With a routine, outpatient surgical procedure in Lansing, Our Doctors can remove the cataract using a small incision.
 A synthetic intraocular lens (IOL) is usually inserted at the time of cataract extraction to replace the focusing power of the natural lens.
 The time to have cataract surgery is when the cataract is affecting your vision enough to interfere with your normal lifestyle.

 Contact Rosenbaum Eye & Laser Center at 517-393-2020 or rosenbaumeye.com to learn more about cataracts or cataract surgery.